iainhouston/iainhouston.github.io/_posts/2020-11-28-BAPC_Overview.markdown

 [Developing and maintaining a Drupal site with Drupal-VM](/drupalbapc) describes the main files in the [GitHub repo iainhouston/bradford-abbas.uk](https://github.com/iainhouston/bradford-abbas.uk)

-That page is much more detailed and likely to get out of date quite quickly.
+*That* page is much more detailed than this post and is currently in need of updates to those details.
+This post is more likely to remain current.